Withdrawal and Return of Federal Funds (R2T4)

 Do You Have to Pay Back Financial Aid?

-- In the case of student withdrawal where Title IV funds must be returned, Federal Title IV funds are returned by Elmhurst College to the U.S. Department of Education in the following order, up to the net amount disbursed from each source: Unsubsidized loan, Subsidized loan, Parent PLUS loan, Pell Grant, Federal Supplemental Opportunity Grant, TEACH Grant, Iraq and Afghanistan Service Grant.
+- In the case of student withdrawal where Title IV funds must be returned, Federal Title IV funds are returned by Elmhurst University to the U.S. Department of Education in the following order, up to the net amount disbursed from each source: Unsubsidized loan, Subsidized loan, Parent PLUS loan, Pell Grant, Federal Supplemental Opportunity Grant, TEACH Grant, Iraq and Afghanistan Service Grant.

-- The date of official withdrawal used by Elmhurst College is the date that the Office of Registration and Records receives the student’s written request of the student’s intention to withdraw.
-Staff in the Office of Registration and Records enter this date into Elmhurst College’s software system and Student Financial Services staff access that information through reports run at least weekly in order to calculate Return of Title IV when applicable.
+- The date of official withdrawal used by Elmhurst University is the date that the Office of Registration and Records receives the student’s written request of the student’s intention to withdraw.
+Staff in the Office of Registration and Records enter this date into Elmhurst University’s software system and Student Financial Services staff access that information through reports run at least weekly in order to calculate Return of Title IV when applicable.

 - When a student withdraws after beginning attendance in the term, all federal Title IV aid will be adjusted based on the number of days that the student has been enrolled for the term using a federal calculation known as Return of Title IV.
 This is determined by taking the number of days attended as a percentage of the number of days in the term.
 For example, if the term is 100 days long and the student withdrew after attending 24 days, 24/100 of the Title IV aid is considered earned and would be applied to the student’s account.
 Once the student has been enrolled for 60% of the term, no more adjustments are made.

-- If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned to the U.S. Department of Education by Elmhurst College as soon as possible, but no later than 45 days from the determination of the student’s withdrawal.
+- If the amount disbursed to the student is greater than the amount the student earned, the unearned funds must be returned to the U.S. Department of Education by Elmhurst University as soon as possible, but no later than 45 days from the determination of the student’s withdrawal.
 To this end, the unearned aid will be removed from the student’s account.
 If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is eligible to receive a post-withdrawal disbursement of the earned aid that was not received.

 - Students enrolled in the cohort portion of a degree completion or graduate program who withdraw during the term may be subject to somewhat different withdrawal calculations per federal and institutional regulations.